miahopkinss/miahopkinss/miamidade.md

 </div>
 <br>
 ### Spatial Problem
-Creating a choropleth population map at the block level using Census data for Miami-Dade County
+Creating a choropleth population map at the block level using Census data for Miami-Dade County.
 <br>
 <br>
 ### GIS Methodology